 Living rent-free and earning money at the same time?
 House sitting can help couples save heaps toward a down payment or other big goals.
 Some people even house sit full time across the country, saving thousands on rent.

-- Typical rates are $40–$60 a night, and you can ask for more if pets are involved.
+- Typical rates are $40 to $60 a night, and you can ask for more if pets are involved.

 - Some house sits offer free accommodation in exchange for keeping the place clean and handling basic tasks, letting you pocket your regular paycheck.